lucas-homer/cohort-002-skill-building/exercises/01-retrieval/01.04-query-rewriting/problem/readme.md

 - [ ] Replace the `TODO` to use the generated search query

-- [ ] Test your implementation by running the dev server and asking questions about TypeScript
+- [ ] Test your implementation by running the dev server and asking questions about emails

 - [ ] Check the console logs to see the generated keywords and search query